jh3y/russ/README.md

 ```
 ## Under the hood
 `russ` is developed using `babel`.
 It relies heavily on `Promise`s for profiling and other behavioural features.

+## Contributing
+I'm very open to issue and pull request submissions for anywhere you feel `russ` could be improved or made more intuitive and user friendly :smile:

 ===